An Interview with

 • The process of exploration is the most valuable, not the end result!

-Read Jeri’s poem, “None of this is ours to hold onto” in dulcet Literary magazine, vol. 1, coming soon.
+Read Jeri’s poem, “None of this is ours to hold onto” in dulcet Literary magazine, vol. One, Issue No. 1

 Poetry